dantrevino/talks/README.md

 Subdirectories contain notes and, if applicable, slides for each of the meetups.
 Font awesome is included locally so that offline presentations will work.
 Currently using version 5.06.

+** As of March 2018 move to material design icons because fa

-Align branding to blockstack.org []"Brands"](https://projects.invisionapp.com/boards/HE2VVROFSGB27/)
+Align branding to blockstack.org ["Brands"](https://projects.invisionapp.com/boards/HE2VVROFSGB27/)

 ### Using the slides